chikh/node-plain-js-fullstack/README.md

 ## Prerequisites

 In order to run the app, you should have *PostgreSQL* up and running on the default port (which is 5432).
 The app uses database named "*eurochem-test*".
-Since PostgreSQL runs locally, it is supposed to add
+Since PostgreSQL runs locally (and not user/password login is intended), it is supposed to add
 ```
 . . .